vlad-iakovlev/telegram-md/README.md

 ### Markdown

 Stores the result of executing md methods.
-Uses to differentiate between normal strings and escaped strings.
+Used to differentiate between normal strings and escaped strings.

 ## Methods